 Kid leather shoes with ribbon stripes on toes, c.1905.
 The chevron pattern of aqua gros grain ribbon is appliquéd onto the toes.
 So simple and elegant, the geometric design foreshadows Deco modernism of the 1920s.
 NEW LISTING

 Embellished silk evening dress, c.1910.
 The long languorous look is amplified by the trailing train.
 The blue silk embroidery and crystal beading make an eloquent design statement: an evening dress that bespeaks wealth and stylishness in a confident, understated manner.
-NEW LISTING

 Silk boudoir jacket, c.1900.
 The lightweight silk jacket is a delicious shade of pale pink.
 Rows of lace inserts and pleated tulle edge ruffles add to the emblematic feminine appeal.
 Frilly combing jackets have moved from the Edwardian boudoir into contemporary fashion.
-NEW LISTING

 B. Altman French satin tea gown, c.1900.
 Borrowed from 18th century open robes, the style here has an open front skirt filled in with lace where the petticoat would have been.
 A handwritten label reads "Mrs. J.W.
 Tillinghast," a society figure in 1900.
 Included with the dress is the New York Times society page of July 28, 1906 with a full report on the social event.

 High style brown velvet hat, c.1910.
 I love the sophisticated elliptical shape with the narrow rolled brim that curls up to meet the extravagantly decorated crown.
 The brim is covered with matching brown ostrich feathers, two of which form a faux bow in back.
 The tour de force of the milliner's decorative art is the use of brown mink pom-poms and velvet pine cones.